dotmjsc/K2450_CC_CV/readme.md

 * VCC with 3.3V out from a LDO with 200mV drop

-* The application uses not more than 40mA
+* The application draws not more than 40mA

 So, the parameters should be: